 You might assume that all property advertised in English only sells to gringos.
 That is totally incorrect.

 You will find our property listings also on Spanish language websites advertised at the exact same price as they are advertised in English.

 In fact, many affiliates on the MLS sell much more properties to Ticos and other Latin Americans than they do to gringos.
 That’s why the existence of gringo prices for Costa Rica property is a myth.

 The difference in construction cost lies in the size of the home and the quality of the finishing.
 Depending on the budget of the homeowners, construction cost varies from $80/square foot – $200/square foot.

 City or rural

-Costa Ricans who live in rural areas have a different lifestyle than you are used to.
-Imagine the difference between someone from Brooklyn, New York and someone from Glen Alice, Tennessee.
+Costa Ricans who live in rural areas has a different lifestyle than you are used to.
+Imagine the difference between someone from Brooklyn, New York, and someone from Glen Alice, Tennessee.

 Formal dining room